ThomasEgMatthiesen/stoic-spheres/README.md

 # Stoic Spheres
-This artwork consist of a wooden surface with carved contours and six wooden balls.
+Interactive artwork consisting of a wooden surface with carved contours and six wooden balls.
 Users interact by moving the balls around, which unmutes different audio tracks.
-The piece aims to provoke reflection on control and perception, contrasting Stoic principles with modern notions of control.
+The piece aims to provoke reflection on control and perception, contrasting stoic principles with modern notions of control.
 Users' actions influence the auditory experience, emphasizing the role of perception and action in our lives.

 The artwork's functionality revolves around user interaction with the wooden balls placed on the carved contours.
 Beneath 18 of these contours lie light-dependent resistors.
 When a ball covers a resistor, it triggers the playback of corresponding audio tracks.
 These tracks consist of synthesized music or environmental recordings, creating an ever-changing auditory landscape.
 Simultaneously, passages from 'Enchiridion' are played in a random order, ensuring no repetition until all chapters have been heard.